RNA-seq-workshop

 Heatmap

 Alternatively, we could also display the expression levels of the DEGs in a heatmap.
 With the following code, we make a ‘tidy’ dataframe from the variance stabilised counts, and select only the genes that we consider DEGs.
-Remember, these are the genes that passed both a padj threshold and log2FoldChange threshold above.
+Remember, these are the genes that passed both a padj threshold and log2FoldChange threshold in the aba vs control contrast.

 R